-- 1. The different Parts of Speech shall be written separately, except as modified by these Rules. - E.g.:-Ilanga li ya kanya; isinkwa ngi ya si tanda; umuti u baba kakulu; abantu ba mpofu; ba kona abantu; izwe li ka Mpande. - 2.
-Whenever a coalescence of the final vowel of one word with the initial vowel of the following word occurs, as in the case of Possessive Particles, Prepositions, and Relative Pronouns, the two words shall be written together. - E.g.:-Inja yomfana; u ngi tshaye ngenduku; ukozi olupezulu. - 3.
-Adjectival, Adverbial, Conjunctival, and Prepositional phrases shall be written as single words. - E.g. :-Olungileyo ; ngokufanele ; njengokuba : ngapesheya, okwapezulu. - 4.
-The Infinitive, with all the Particles which may be included between the prefix and the root, shall be written together as one word. - E.g.: Ukutanda: ukumtanda: ukungamtandi: ukungazinaki. - 5.
-Particles, acting as Enclitics, shall be affixed to the words they follow. - E.g.:-Nakoke; hambani; umfula muni? u funani? ba kulelapi?
+1. The different Parts of Speech shall be written separately, except as modified by these Rules.

+E.g.:-Ilanga li ya kanya; isinkwa ngi ya si tanda; umuti u baba kakulu; abantu ba mpofu; ba kona abantu; izwe li ka Mpande.

+2. Whenever a coalescence of the final vowel of one word with the initial vowel of the following word occurs, as in the rase of Possessive Particles, Prepositions, and Relative Pronouns, the two words shall be written together.

+E.g. :--Inja yomfana ; u ngi tshaye ngenduku ; ukozi olupezulu.

+3. Adjectival, Adverbial, Conjunctival, and Prepositional phrases shall be written as single words.

+E.g. :-Olungileyo ; ngokufanele ; njengokuba : ngapesheya, okwapezulu.

+4. The Infinitive, with all the Particles which may be included between the prefix and the root, shall be written together as one word.

+E.g. :-- Ukutanda : ukumtanda : ukungamtandi : ukungazinaki,

+5. Particles, acting as Enclitics, shall be affixed to the words they follow.

+E.g. :-Nakoke : hambani : umfula muni ? u funani ? ba kulelapi ?

+NOTE.-Delegates will call to mind that the Zulu Orthography Committee, of which the Rev. W. C. Wilcox, is Chairman, was appointed by the last Conference for the purpose of considering further the subject of Zulu Orthography, and preparing a set of Rules in connection therewith for submission to the Conference of 1907.
+(See Introduction).

 for submission to the Conference of 1907.
 (See Introduction).
 As this Committee will, in due course, present its report, and members of Conference be afforded an opportunity of reviewing its work, no further comment appears necessary at this stage.
 The object of printing and circulating the Rules is, of course, to enable Delegates to familiarise themselves therewith before Conference meets.

-We may venture to say the Committee does not claim to have provided for all cases where doubt has been felt, or guidance required by the student, at the same time, the Rules here given will, it is believed, be found to be comprehensive.
+We may venture to say the Committee does not claim to have provided for all cases where doubt has been felt, or guidance required by the student, at the same time, the Rules here given will, it is believed, he found to be comprehensive.
 No doubt Delegates will be able to discover and propose others at the Conference in May next.